michelleconville/drizzle-and-shade/DEPLOYMENT.md

 * You should now be able to go to the browser tab on the left of the page in elephantsql, click the table queries button and see the user you've just created by selecting the auth_user table.

 * Before you commit these changes, you will need to remove the Databases section in the settings.py and uncomment the original database.
-This is to stop your Postgres database URL from ending up in version control.
+This is to stop the Postgres database URL from ending up in version control.

 * Add an if statement in our settings.py to run the postgres database when using the app on heroku or sqlite if not.
 Scroll back to the database section and refactor the code to look like this:
     ```